sela2306/Task2Do/README.md

 # Task2Do

 :heavy_check_mark: [Task2Do](https://sela2306.github.io/Task2Do/)
  is a quick and easy task planner to plan a task or event.
-Add tasks with the click of a button, edit and delete tasks.
+ Add tasks with the click of a button.. edit and delete tasks.
  Tasks are sorted based on status -todo, in-progress, review and done.